 Where Will They Put All Their Stuff?

-That time between semesters when they want to bring everything home for a few weeks or a summer and you are wondering a) how you will get it all there and b) where you are going to store it all.
-I remember my daughter’s freshman year, I went up to get her and when we finished packing the car with barely enough room for our bodies and the car feeling as though it was skimming the pavement, I wondered if her belongings seemed to multiply over the past 10 months.
+That time between semesters when they want to bring everything home for a few weeks or summer and you are wondering (a) how you will get it all there and (b) where you are going to store it all.
+I remember my daughter’s freshman year.
+I drove up to get her and when we finished packing the car with barely enough room for our bodies and the car feeling as though it was skimming the pavement, I wondered if her belongings seemed to multiply over the past 10 months.
 Then when we began unloading everything into the garage, sorting out what could stay in our hot garage for the summer and what needed to find space in the house, I became a bit flustered.
 Well, not panicky, but I did begin to dream of those people that come to your home and teach you to purge.